No products in the cart.

 Download our Winter Playdough Mats Printable PDF set and print the desired pages onto cardstock or construction paper.
 For playdough play, I find it’s best to laminate them in a self-laminating sheet like these so they can be used over and over.

 For a more earth-friendly option, you can slip your printed mat into a gallon zip-lock bag and tape the edges down to the table.
-When you’re done you’ll be able to take the paper out and save for later, rinse the bag, and use it again!
+When you’re done you’ll be able to take the paper out and save it for later, rinse the bag, and use it again!

 I made our playdough from scratch using this recipe, but you can use pre-made if you prefer.
 For the rich brown and bright red hues I was looking for, I’ve found food coloring gels are the easiest way to get true, vibrant colors.
 To add to the sensory experience and winter feels, I scented mine with some spices and candy oil or oil extracts.